dmitrymomot/go-app-template/README.md

 ## Motivaton

 The main goal of this project is to provide a simple and efficient way to build web applications using Golang.
-The project is designed to be a starting point for building web applications, providing a basic structure and a set of tools to help you get started.
+The project is designed to be a starting point for building full-stack web applications, providing a basic structure and a set of tools to help you get started.

 ### Why HTMX?